 First things first: there’s a new CD mechanism.
 It now sits below the display (which makes sense to us) – a position which Denon claims will reduce vibration in an effort to improve the basic function of spinning your discs.

-Once connected, you can then choose to either control your listening pleasure via the iDevices, or sit back and use the Denon remote control (handy if you don’t have a super-long Apple cable).
+Once connected, you can then choose to either control your listening pleasure via an Apple device, or sit back and use the Denon remote control (handy if you don’t have a super-long Apple cable).

 It sounds decent enough, though obviously better-quality music files means a better sound.
 It also does a decent job with streaming music from Rdio or Spotify.

 Standard speaker terminals mean you can connect your own speaker cable, though basic cabling is supplied.
-And of course (as with previous models) the Denon speakers are optional – they are £109 of that £359 price; we tested the complete system.
+And of course (as with previous models) the Denon speakers are optional – but we tested the complete system.
 The SC-M39 speakers have new drivers, promising a more open and clean sound.

 Plus, vocals are clear and nicely placed in the mix: The XX’s self-titled album sounds delicate, but also fast and agile.